pause582/pause582/README.md

-  やはろ!
-I'm Ayuki, a student in NTHU but still live in a small town in Tainan.

   Current Project:
   None

   Done Project:
     Project NNKIEH

-  Still many things need to be learned...

 - If you want to contact me, please DM my twitter @pause582 .